You need new supporters. But finding new donors isn’t always easy.

 But the big question is where to find them.

-Most folks want to go find the “rich people” in town.
+Most folks want to look for the “rich people” in town when finding new donors.

 Not a good idea.